Ferromagnetism: Curie temperature

-As the temperature increases, thermal motion, or entropy, competes with the ferromagnetic tendency for dipoles to align.
+As the temperature of a material increases, thermal motion, or entropy, competes with the ferromagnetic tendency for dipoles to align.
 When the temperature rises beyond a certain point, called the Curie temperature, there is a second-order phase transition and the system can no longer maintain a spontaneous magnetization, so its ability to be magnetized or attracted to a magnet disappears, although it still responds paramagnetically to an external field.
 Below that temperature, there is a spontaneous symmetry breaking and magnetic moments become aligned with their neighbors.
 The Curie temperature itself is a critical point, where the magnetic susceptibility is theoretically infinite and, although there is no net magnetization, domain-like spin correlations fluctuate at all length scales.

 The study of ferromagnetic phase transitions, especially via the simplified Ising spin model, had an important impact on the development of statistical physics.
 There, it was first clearly shown that mean field theory approaches failed to predict the correct behavior at the critical point (which was found to fall under a universality class that includes many other systems, such as liquid-gas transitions), and had to be replaced by renormalization group theory.